dwavesystems/dwave-ocean-sdk/docs/shared/anneal.rst

-:ref:`standard anneals <qpu_annealprotocol_standard>`, input times are rounded to two decimal places (a granularity of 0.01 :math:`\mu s`); for the :ref:`fast-anneal protocol <qpu_annealprotocol_fast>`, you can specify times to a maximum resolution of 5%.\ [#]_
+:ref:`standard anneals <qpu_annealprotocol_standard>`, input times are rounded to two decimal places (a granularity of 0.01 :math:`\mu s`); for the :ref:`fast-anneal protocol <qpu_annealprotocol_fast>`, you can specify times to a maximum resolution of 0.05%.\ [#]_

+.. start_time_granularity_footnote

 ..  [#]
-    For the fast-anneal protocol, if you are interested in annealing times of about 2 ns (``[[0.0, 0.0], [0.002, 1.0]]``), for example, specify no more than six decimal places for the time (a granularity of 1 ps), while for anneals of about 20 ns, specify no more than five decimal places (a granularity of 10 ps).
-Specifying additional decimal places is not meaningful.
+    The :ref:`fast-anneal protocol <qpu_annealprotocol_fast>` supports a time granularity of about 0.05% of the anneal time.
+For annealing times of about 10 ns, the granularity is about 5 ps; for anneals of about 20 :math:`\mu s`, it is reduced to around 10 ns.

 .. end_time_granularity